 4. Conclusion

 Fungal contamination of onion bulbs poses a significant threat to the onion production and storage, particularly in the tropics.
 Apart from toxin production by the organisms, the presence of fungi on the onion bulbs eventually leads to disease development in the field when the infected bulbs are planted in the preceding cropping season.
 Latent infection of onion bulbs may be the main factor contributing to post-harvest deterioration during storage.
-The fungi species isolated from infected onion bulbs (white and purple) had a remarkable effect on inoculated healthy onion bulbs as compared with the control.
-Among all organisms tested in the experiment, the results indicate that R. stolonifer, B. species, and F. species were more effective in bags, floors, and baskets on white onions, whereas A. flavus and A. fumigatus were more effective in deteriorating purple onions on the same surfaces.
-In conclusion, among the different methods applied in this research, floor storage is the best condition for onions.
+The fungi species isolated from infected onion bulbs (white and purple) had a remarkable effect on inoculated healthy onion bulbs as compared to control.
+Among all organisms tested in the experiment, the results indicate that R. stolonifer, Botrytis species, and Fusarium species were more effective in bags, floors, and baskets on white onions, whereas A. flavus and A. fumigatus were more effective in deteriorating purple onions on the same surfaces.
+In conclusion, among the different methods applied in this research, floor storage is the best storage condition for onions.

 References